When you buy through links highlighted with an asterisk (*) on this site, we may earn a small affiliate commission at no cost to you.

 A stunning two-day hike in a beautiful wilderness three hours from Cape Town.
-Climb up into the mountains of Boosmansbos and overnight in a basic hut in the middle of the wilderness before heading back down into the forests of Grootvadersbosch the next day.
+Climb up into the mountains of Boosmansbos Wilderness Area and overnight in a basic hut in the middle of nature before heading back down into the forests of Grootvadersbosch the next day.

 We checked in with the office at Grootvadersbosch before repacking our hiking rucksacks and setting off along the main track towards the mountains.

-- Take: sunhat and sunscreen, plenty of water and food.
+- Take: sunhat and sunscreen, plenty of water and food and camping gear (possible to stay in a hut)

 - A stream near the two overnight huts can be used for water – we used a UV water purifier* to clean it before drinking.

-- On the way back down you can swim in a stram.
+- On the way back down you can swim in a stream.

 - A permit is needed for this hike (email [email protected]), R70 per night per person